 times a year and a Parents Group was created.
 This group would help to organize holiday

 celebrations such as Purim carnivals.
 On November 03, 1975, a bris, or ritual circumcision, was

-held for the son of Connie and Louis Rieser.
+held for the son of Rhonda and Louis Rieser.
 This ceremony was advertised through an open

 invitation to all members of the local Jewish community published in The Athens Sunday

 Messenger and marks the first time the ritual was recorded publicly in Athens.
 By this time